lpietan/GenoMLizer/README.md

  ## Advanced Setup

-To increase memory for R processes `--max-ppsize` can be set with the following command.
+To increase memory for R processes, `--max-ppsize` can be set with the following command.
 ```
 export GENOMLIZER_PPSIZE=
 ```

-As mentioned in the [Usage](#usage) section, The VCF file must be filtered to variants with one alternative allele.
+As mentioned in the [Usage](#usage) section, The VCF file must be filtered to included variants with only one alternative allele.
 There are a few exceptions to this and some alternative options if there is a need to retain all the variants.
 * datasetCreator can function correctly with variants up to 9 alternative alleles
 * DTVI and mlVar commands with the `allele_factorization = 1` must have variants/variables with only one alternative allele
 * With `allele_factorization = 0` these commands will function correctly with multiple alternative alleles